compilatio/moodle-plagiarism_compilatio/README.txt

     - Use more Moodle API or Moodle internal functions
     - Rewrite JS and CSS
     - Fix upgrade plugin file by adding a savepoint
+    - Add filename in document's title sent to Compilatio

 QUICK INSTALL
 ================